nezaboodka/reactronic/README.md

 enum Isolation {
-  Default = 0, // prolong-parent for transactions, but start-separate for reaction ProlongParentTransaction = 1,
+  Default = 0, // prolong-parent for transactions, but start-separate for reaction ProlongedTransaction = 1,
-  StartSeparateTransaction = 2,
+  StandaloneTransaction = 2,
 }

 enum AsyncCalls {